hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 First, FPC transaction proposal creation, including transparent encryption of arguments.
 Second, FPC transaction proposal response validation and decryption of the result.
 The encryption and decryption is performed by the FPC Client SDK "under the covers" without requiring any special actions by the users.
-Last, the FPC Client SDK takes care of enclave discovery, that is, the FPC Client SDK is responsible to fetch the corresponding chaincode encryption key and to determine the endorsing peers that host the FPC chaincode enclave.
+Last, the FPC Client SDK takes care of enclave discovery, that is, the FPC Client SDK is responsible to fetch the corresponding chaincode encryption key and to determine the endorsing peers that host the FPC Chaincode enclave.
 Extended support for other Fabric Client SDK, such as the  NodeSDK, will be future work.

 An application can interact with the asset store chaincode from our [Hello World Tutorial](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/examples) using the FPC Client SDK based on the gateway API of the Fabric Client Go SDK.